 - For backups 1 to 5, a local backup is kept each time (i.e. 5 local copies, and 5 backups on the Storage Platform).

 - After the 5th backup, a roll-up on the Storage Platform will reduce the number of online backups to 4 (i.e. 1 roll-up and 3 backups).

 - After the 6th backup, you'll have 5 online backups (1 roll-up, 3 previous backups, plus 1 new backup).

-- With backup 7, you'll have 6 local copies for a short time, however, this will again be consolidated back to 5 (the previously consolidated copies 1 and 2, with the addition of backup 3) at the next backup since the Storage Platform still maintains the a maximum of 5 online backups.
+- With the 7th backup, you'll have 6 local copies for a short time, but this will again be consolidated to 5 (the previously consolidated copies 1 and 2, with the addition of backup 3) at the next backup, since the Storage Platform still maintains the maximum of 5 online backups.

 Note: After deactivating this setting, local backups will remain on the machine.
 If enabled again, they will gradually be removed as the retention window shifts with each new online backup.

 - On a removable drive

 Take note that, depending on the size of the backup, several local copies can quickly consume available disk space.

 The following factors affect the size of a local copy: